Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 ### Command/Event Comparison

-Here is a quick side-by-side comparison of some of the differences between commands and events:
+Here is a comparison of some of the differences between commands and events:

 include: command-event-comparison-table